ddsha441981/interview-assistant-practice/README.md

 ---

-**Note**: This refactored version maintains all original functionality while providing a clean, maintainable, and scalable codebase.
+**Note**: This  version maintains all original functionality while providing a clean, maintainable, and scalable codebase.